Listed here are details of current BSGAR audits and links to contribute to the audit.

 Also listed are the results of previous BSGAR audits.

-Similar to the process used previously for the recently published Rectal cancer MRI audit, BSGAR are looking for a motivated trainee to work with the committee on the BSGAR multi-centre Inflammatory Bowel Disease audit.
+Similar to the previously used processes used for the Imaging in inflammatory bowel disease audit and the Rectal cancer MRI audit, BSGAR are looking for a motivated trainee to work with the committee on the BSGAR PSC audit.
 We are seeking a keen individual to assist with the data analysis and write-up.
 Previous experience in audit and manuscript preparation is desirable but not essential.
 We ask that the trainee can start as soon as possible.
 Applicants should be BSGAR members.
 Please submit an application of no more than 200 words to outline your interest and any experience or skills you have that may be relevant to the audit.
-Deadline for applications 09:00hrs Monday 11th March 2024.
+Deadline for applications 09:00hrs Monday 27th October 2025.
+Please forward applications to [email protected].

 Click here to view the highlights -Survey of rectal cancer MRI technique and reporting tumour descriptors in the UK: a multi-centre BSGAR audit